laaraujo/ccna-notes/README.md

 ## Network node icons

-The following are the icons use in some diagrams from [Jeremy's IT Lab](https://www.youtube.com/playlist?list=PLxbwE86jKRgMpuZuLBivzlM8s2Dk5lXBQ) I used in this repo:
+The following are the icons used in most of the diagrams for this repo:

 ![Icon used in various diagrams and examples](/docs/node_icons.png)